armory/documentation/_release_notes/armoryspinnaker_v1.13.4.md

 ## Known Issues
-There's currently no known issues.
+There's currently no known issues with this release.

 ## Highlighted Updates